easybuilders/easybuild-docs/docs/rpath-support.md

 ## Enabling RPATH linking {: #rpath_support_enable }

-To instruct EasyBuild to enable RPATH linking, use the `--rpath` configuration option.
+To instruct SimpleBuild to enable RPATH linking, use the `--rpath` configuration option.

 ## Implementation {: #rpath_support_implementation }

-When EasyBuild is configured to use RPATH, wrapper scripts are put in place for the dynamic linker commands (`ld`, `ld.gold`), as well as for every compiler command that is part of the toolchain being used.
+When SimpleBuild is configured to use RPATH, wrapper scripts are put in place for the dynamic linker commands (`ld`, `ld.gold`), as well as for every compiler command that is part of the toolchain being used.
 This is done during the `prepare` step.